rinvex/laravel-subscriptions/README.md

 - Payments are out of scope for this package.
 - You may want to extend some of the core models, in case you need to override the logic behind some helper methods like `renew()`, `cancel()` etc. E.g.: when cancelling a subscription you may want to also cancel the recurring payment attached.
+- If you are using Laravel Cashier, take a look at [solving conflicts with Laravel Cashier](#solving-conflicts-with-laravel-cashier)

 ## Installation